x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/integrate-office-365-with-an-email-add-on-service.md

    - **Retain internal Exchange email headers (recommended)**: Configure one of these values:

    - **Checked**: Preserves internal headers in messages that are sent to the email add-on service, which means the messages are treated as trusted internal messages.
-If you select this value, you'll also need to use the same value on this setting for the inbound connector that you create in Step 4 (otherwise, the inbound connector will remove the internal Exchange headers from the returning messages).
+If you select this value, you'll also need to use the same value on this setting for the connector (from your organization's email server to Office 365) which you created in Step 4 in [Step 4: Create a connector from your organization's email server to Office 365 to receive messages from the email add-on service](#step-4-create-a-connector-from-your-organizations-email-server-to-office-365-to-receive-messages-from-the-email-add-on-service).
+Otherwise, the connector will remove the internal Exchange headers from the returning messages.

    - **Unchecked**: Removes internal headers from messages before they're sent to the email add-on service.
-If you select this value, the value of this setting on the inbound connector that you create in Step 4 is meaningless (by definition, there will be no internal Exchange headers to keep or remove in returning messages).
+If you select this value, the value of this setting on the connector (from your organization's email server to Office 365) is meaningless.

+   (By definition, there will be no internal Exchange headers to keep or remove in returning messages).

    ![In the new connector wizard, enter a descriptive name for the connector.](../../media/772699f4-1687-48d6-9482-72f2cc7c4ea5.png)